How To Get Rid Of Bugs On Japanese Maple?

 Scale

-Scale is the most undesirable pest of Japanese maple because it is quite difficult to deal with.
-If you have this pest in your garden, get ready for a long struggle.
+Scale is the most undesirable pest of Japanese maple because it is challenging.
+If you have this pest in your garden, prepare for a long struggle.

 The scale has a rounded body that is hidden under a tough shell.
 These insects hardly move around.
 As soon as a young specimen finds a place, it bites into a branch and so spends its entire life.

 Usually, these insects settle on young branches that have not yet hardened.
-They feed on the sap of the tree, which can cause the leaves to turn brown around the edges and curl.
+They feed on the tree sap, which can cause the leaves to turn brown around the edges and curl.

 Control:

-- If the insects are few in number, scrape them off the branch and throw them away farther from the garden.
+• If there are few insects, scrape them off the branch and throw them away farther from the garden.

 Vine Weevil